The Office Movers

-The Office Movers is a Canadian television comedy series, which premiered in October 2024 on Crave.
-Created by Jermaine and Trevaunn Richards based on their own history of working for their father's moving company before delving into content creation on YouTube.
-The series stars the duo as Everett and Eric Saunders, brothers in Toronto who are working for their father's moving company.

-The supporting cast includes Jack Innanen, Lucas Lopez, Noel Miller, Hassan Phills, Jesse Sebastiani and Andy Agyepong-Ntra.
+The Office Movers is a Canadian television comedy series, which premiered on October 10, 2024, on Crave.
+Created by brothers Jermaine and Trevaunn Richards; they are known online as Jae and Trey, the series is based on their own experiences working for their father's moving company before pursuing content creation on YouTube.
+The series stars the duo as Everett and Eric Saunders, brothers in Brampton working for Shazam Office Moving, a company founded by Everett.
+The supporting cast includes Heather Gallant, Lucas Lopez, Hassan Phills, Danny Martinello, Michael Charles, Solomon Kehinde, and Zachariah "Zlam" Hamed.